helios19/customer-analytics/README.md

 **UI**

-To access the UI of this application just open your favorite browser and enter `http://localhost:8080`.
-Make sure port `8080` is not uses by another process.
-Then you should be able to access the Customer Classification page view.
+Once the application has started, to access the UI, just open your favorite browser and enter `http://localhost:8080`.
+Make sure port `8080` is not used by another process.
+Then you should be able to access the Customer Classification main page.